 • the applicant is aged 65 or over;

-• the applicant has a disability (physical or mental condition) which prevents the applicant from meeting the requirement; or
+• the applicant has a disability (physical or mental condition) which prevents the applicant from meeting the requirement.

 Can I Re-Apply For ILR As A Spouse After The Refusal?